Boyd K. Packer: LDS Church employment and service

 In his career as an educator, Packer worked for the Church Educational System, where he held various administrative positions overseeing seminary and institute programs, including as assistant supervisor of the church's Native American seminary programs, general assistant administrator of seminaries and institutes, and later as supervisor of church's seminaries and institutes.
 Packer served a four-year term on the Brigham City City Council.

 In 1961, Packer was called by LDS Church president David O. McKay to serve as a general authority as an Assistant to the Twelve (a position that no longer exists).
 While serving in the position, Packer was assigned to serve as president of the church's New England States Mission.
 He also served for a time as the managing director of the church's military relations committee.

 Following McKay's death in January 1970, Packer, then 45 years old, was called by new church president Joseph Fielding Smith as a member of the Quorum of the Twelve Apostles at the church's April 1970 general conference.
 Between 1979 and 1981, he was on the committee that produced the new editions of the LDS Church scriptures.
 On September 12, 1991, Packer dedicated Ukraine "for the preaching of the restored gospel."
-In 1993, Packer read the dedicatory prayer in the Spanish language at the dedication of the San Diego California Temple.
+In 1993, Packer read the dedicatory prayer in Spanish at the dedication of the San Diego California Temple.

-When Howard W. Hunter, who had been President of the Quorum of the Twelve Apostles, succeeded to the presidency of the church in 1994, he called Gordon B. Hinckley and Thomas S. Monson as his counselors in the First Presidency.
+When Howard W. Hunter, who had been president of the Quorum of the Twelve Apostles, succeeded to the presidency of the church in 1994, he called Gordon B. Hinckley and Thomas S. Monson as his counselors in the First Presidency.
 Packer was the fourth apostle in seniority among the ranks of the church, behind Hunter, Hinckley, and Monson.
 This created a situation where the only apostles senior to Packer were members of the First Presidency.
-As a result, Packer was named Acting President of the Quorum of the Twelve.
-When Hunter died in 1995 and was succeeded by Hinckley, Monson was again retained in the First Presidency and Packer was again asked to be Acting President of the Twelve.
+As a result, Packer was named acting president of the Quorum of the Twelve.
+When Hunter died in 1995 and was succeeded by Hinckley, Monson was again retained in the First Presidency and Packer was again asked to be acting president of the Twelve.
 Of the six acting presidents of the Quorum in the church's history, Packer served the longest in that capacity and is the only one to serve under two different church presidents.

 In 1999, Packer dedicated the Regina Saskatchewan Temple.
-Packer became President of the Quorum of the Twelve on February 3, 2008, when Monson became church president.
+Packer became president of the Quorum of the Twelve on February 3, 2008, when Monson became church president.
 In 2012, Packer dedicated the Brigham City Utah Temple.